CD-RW: Mechanism of action

 Rewritable media can, with suitable hardware, be re-written up to 100,000 times.
 The CD-RW is based on phase change technology, with a degree of reflection at 15–25%, compared to 40–70% for CD-R discs.
 The properties of the medium and the write and erase procedure is defined in the Orange Book Part III.

 To maintain a precise rotation speed, tracks have a slight superimposed sinusoidal excursion of 0.3 µm at a frequency of 22.05 kHz.
 In addition a 1 kHz frequency modulation is applied to provide the recorder with an absolute time reference.
 Groove width is 0.6 µm and pitch of 1.6 µm.

 The media for CD-RW has the same layers as CD-R media.
 The reflective layer is, however, a silver-indium-antimony-tellurium (AgInSbTe) alloy with a polycrystalline structure and reflective properties in its original state.
 When writing the laser beam uses its maximum power (8-14 mW) to heat the material to 500–700 °C causing material liquefaction.
 In this state, the alloy loses its polycrystalline structure and reflectivity and assumes an amorphous state.
-The lost reflectivity serves the same function as bumps on manufactured CDs and the opaque spots on a CD-R are read as a 0.
-The polycrystalline state of the disc forms the trenches, which are read as 1.
+The lost reflectivity serves the same function as bumps on manufactured CDs.
+The polycrystalline state of the disc forms the trenches.
 The scanning signal when reading is created by strong or weak reflection of the laser beam.
 To erase the disc, the write beam heats the amorphous regions with low power to about 200 °C. The alloy is not melted, but returns to the polycrystalline state and is again reflective.